 Where Are the Restrooms?
 To reach the restrooms, go up the aisle on the left and turn left just opposite the communion rail.
 Go through the door, then through the chapel (past the stained glass windows), through the John Brown coffee hour room and you’ll find one (handicapped accessible) restroom to your right.
 This one also has a changing table.
 There’s another restroom farther down the hall on the left.

 Are the Worship Space (Sanctuary) and Parish Hall Handicapped Accessible?
 There is a ramp in the courtyard that leads into the Parish Hall.
 Once inside, turn right to go to the worship space; turn left to go to St. Paul’s Chapel, the John Brown coffee hour room and the restroom.
 If you are unable to join us at the communion rail, please tell an usher and the priest and chalice bearer will come to you.
-They do it every week!

 I Have More Questions.
 What Do I Do?
 Come to coffee hour to meet people and ask!
 Exchange phone numbers and emails.
 Ask the priest when you can chat by phone or email or even Zoom.
 Please remember that each of us was once a newcomer.
 We are so happy to have you!